Choking and suffocating

 Babies and young children can easily swallow, inhale or choke on small items such as marbles, buttons, peanuts and small toys.
 It's also easy for them to get tangled in cords and bag straps.

-There have been recent cases of young children who have died or been badly injured after swallowing small 'button batteries'.
+There have also been recent cases of young children who have died or been badly injured after swallowing small 'button batteries'.
 These are small round silver batteries that are often found in toys, musical greeting cards, small remote controls and other devices.

 The button batteries are not just a choking danger - if a child swallows one, the button battery quickly starts to corrode, allowing lethal acids to leak.
 A child should be taken to hospital immediately if you suspect they have swallowed a button battery, where medical staff should be made aware of the type of battery that's been swallowed.